davidthewatson/davidthewatson.github.io/src/about/index.md

 When I'm not hyperfocused on these things, I am active outdoors, cycling, walking my dog, Jade the Viszla, or doing the Maffetone shuffle otherwise known as running.

 So have a look around and reach out if you'd like to work together.

+You'll find <a href="/resume/david_watson_resume.html">my resume</a> here.

 Thanks for visiting!